 Merchant Account

 If your small business accepts credit or debit card payments either in person or online, you’ll need a merchant account.
 Merchant accounts serve as a temporary medium for these payments before automatically moving to one of your other accounts.
-The entire process can take a few days before you see the result in your account.
+The entire process can take a few days to see the result in your account.

 Step 2.
 Find the Ideal Bank